-Back in the second quarter of 2020, the Bank started the development of a digital customer queue management call system in its branch network, which enables customers to take queuing numbers and to make appointments online, thus minimising waiting times at the branch, avoiding possible queuing and waiting there.
+Back in the second quarter of 2020, the Bank started the development of a digital customer queue management system in its branch network, which enables customers to take queuing numbers and to make appointments online, thus minimising waiting times at the branch, avoiding possible queuing and waiting there.
 The extension of the new customer call service to the entire branch network was completed in the first quarter of 2021, thus enabling customers at all branches to take queuing numbers and to make appointments remotely.

 The Bank drew the attention of customers to the possibility of using alternative channels, and a number of information leaflets were prepared to facilitate the use of electronic channels.
-The VideoBank service was launched, which allows customers, after their remote identification, to use a number of services without visiting the branch, be it retail transactions, opening a securities account or handling matters involving small business cards.